-There are three COVID-19 vaccines authorized for emergency use by the FDA.
+There are three COVID-19 vaccines either approved or authorized for emergency use by the FDA.

 The Pfizer and the Moderna vaccines are about 95% effective at preventing symptomatic COVID-19 illness about two weeks after both doses are received, according to FDA data.

 The Johnson & Johnson/Janssen vaccine is about 66% effective at preventing moderate to severe COVID-19 illness and 85% effective at preventing severe COVID-19 illness 28 days after vaccination, according to FDA data.

 According to clinical trials data, all of the authorized vaccines are 100% effective at preventing hospitalization and death related to COVID-19.

 SARS-CoV-2 is the virus that causes COVID-19.
 The vaccines increase the body’s immune response by making antibodies.
 These antibodies block the SARS-CoV-2 virus from injecting itself into human cells, thereby preventing it from reproducing and making you sick.

 The authorized vaccines still offer significant protection against SARS-CoV-2, the virus that causes COVID-19.
 However, there are a several SARS-CoV-2 variants that scientists are actively tracking.
 These include four variants of concern actively circulating in the United States for which there is evidence of increased transmissibility and increased disease severity.
 In some cases, antibodies developed from previous infection or vaccination are less able to neutralize these variants and prevent infection.

 Variants of concern include: